RTXteam/RTX/README.md

 # About the Translator project, Team Expander&nbsp;Agent, and ARAX

 We are **Expander&nbsp;Agent**, a team of researchers and software experts working within a consortium effort called the **Biomedical Data Translator** program ("Translator program").
-Initiated by the NIH National Center for Advancing Translational Sciences (NCATS), the Translator program's goal is to accelerate the development of disease therapies by harnessing artificial intelligence, distributed computing, and computationally-assisted biomedical knowledge exploration.
+Initiated by the NIH National Center for Advancing Translational Sciences (NCATS), the Translator program's goal is to accelerate the development of disease therapies by harnessing artificial intelligence, Web-based distributed computing, and computationally-assisted biomedical knowledge exploration.
 Although the Translator program is only in its third year, Translator tools are already being used by biomedical researchers for hypothesis generation and by analysts who are supporting clinical management of rare disease cases.
 Key intended applications of Translator include repositioning already-approved drugs for new indications (thus accelerating time-to-market), identifying molecular targets for developing new therapeutic agents, and providing software infrastructure that could enable development of more powerful clinical decision support tools.
 The 18 teams on the translator project are working with NCATS to achieve this goal by building the **Translator** software, a modular system of Web services for biomedical knowledge exploration, reasoning, and hypothesis generation.

 After a multi-year feasibility assessment, during which our team built a prototype Translator reasoning tool called **RTX,** the Translator program is